Published in: 2020

 Sperandeo, L., Srinivasan, S. (2020).
 The Heroes behind Sanitation - An insight into faecal sludge management workers in Zambia.
 BORDA, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Bonn, Germany

-English Operation, maintenance and sustainable services (WG10) Sub-Saharan Africa
+Case studies in other formats English Import to Sanitation Workers Platform Operation, maintenance and sustainable services (WG10) Sub-Saharan Africa

 Share this page on